shakyShane/laravel4-backbone-marionette/readme.md

 This boilerplate sets up the front-end stuff for a Backbone App, follow this guide and pretty soon you'll be up and running.

 ##Features
-1. Uses Grunt for task managment.
+1. Uses Grunt for task management.
 2. Uses Bower for front-end dependencies.
 3. Uses RequireJs for AMD.
 4. Uses the Jasmine Testing Framework.